GabrielSouzaCosta/Bomb-Crypto-EasyBot/README.md

 # Bomb-Crypto-EasyBot
 Let the bot take care of your heroes, while you sleep.
+<h2>Attention!<h2>
-<p style="color: red">Attention!
-Note that you have to set your screen scale to 100% to work properly<p>
+  <p>Note that you have to set your screen scale to 100% to work properly<p>
+This bot handle most possible errors such as unknown error, continuing working even when it occurs.

 <h2>Windows<h2>

 1. Login into your Metamask account.